I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdeviceinitsetreleasehardwareorderonfailure.md

 If a driver calls <b>WdfDeviceInitSetReleaseHardwareOrderOnFailure</b>, it must do so before it calls <a href="..\wdfdevice\nf-wdfdevice-wdfdevicecreate.md">WdfDeviceCreate</a>.
 For more information about calling <b>WdfDeviceCreate</b>, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/creating-a-framework-device-object">Creating a Framework Device Object</a>.

-The following code example shows how a bus driver can request that the framework wait to call its <a href="..\wdfdevice\nc-wdfdevice-evt_wdf_device_release_hardware.md">EvtDeviceReleaseHardware</a> callback function until all of its child devices have been removed.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |